danielsantil/danielsantil.github.io/content/resume.md

 #### About
-Senior Software Engineer with 9+ years of backend expertise in .NET, specializing in fintech, banking, and logistics systems — designing APIs, modernizing legacy systems, and building data-intensive pipelines.
+Senior Software Engineer with 9+ years of backend expertise in .NET, specializing in fintech, banking, and logistics systems.
 Full-stack contributor with production-level Angular and React experience.
-Thrives in remote and distributed team settings, consistently delivering reliable, well-tested software.
-Comfortable owning technical decisions independently while collaborating across time zones.
+Experienced in modernizing legacy systems, designing microservices, and building distributed, data-intensive systems.
+Proven ability to independently own technical decisions and deliver reliable, well-tested software in fully remote teams.

 #### Skills